bcgov/wps/docs/architecture/fbp-todo.md

   - Require FMC to be finite and greater than `0` and at most `120` on pixels being calculated.
   - Exclude missing or invalid FMC pixels with the common valid-pixel mask.
 Passing them into CFFDRS would activate its location-and-date fallback and unintentionally fill missing data.
-- [ ] Decide the Initial Spread Index policy.
+- [x] Have the primary FBP calculation derive its Initial Spread Index.
   - The existing daily ISI raster is based on FFMC and interpolated wind without terrain effects.
-  - Passing the existing positive ISI makes CFFDRS use it for the final ROS calculation.
+  - Pass `isi=0` so CFFDRS calculates ISI from FFMC and the slope-adjusted effective wind.
-  - Passing `isi=0` makes CFFDRS calculate ISI from FFMC and the slope-adjusted effective wind.
+  - Continue producing the daily FWI ISI raster as an FWI output, but do not use it as a primary FBP input.
 - [ ] Define the seasonal fuel-type policy.
   - Set the green-up/standing-period dates used to choose M1/M2, M3/M4, and O1A/O1B.
   - Resolve D1/D2 handling: the SFMS seasonal mapping includes D2, but the installed `cffdrs`